Diocese of La Crosse: 1994 to present

 Monsignor Raymond Leo Burke from La Crosse succeeded Paul as bishop of La Crosse; he named by John Paul II in 1994.

 Burke was instrumental in the development of the Shrine of Our Lady of Guadalupe, which opened in La Crosse in 2004.
 Some critics said that construction of the $25 million Shrine of Our Lady of Guadalupe was wasteful of money that should have gone to the poor.
 Burke defended the shrine as being a fruitful way to raise spiritual devotion.

 Another controversy was the diocese's withdrawal from Church World Service's annual Crop Walk because some of the money raised was being used to purchase condoms in developing countries.
 Burke also welcomed numerous traditional orders, including the Institute of Christ the King Sovereign Priest (ICKSP), whose priests offer exclusively the Tridentine Mass, to his diocese.
 Two priests left the diocese as a result of his policies.

 Burke closed a number of schools while also raising teachers' salaries.
 His style was noted by some of his aides to be more formal than that of his predecessor Paul, although his aides described him as warm and approachable in private.

 After nine years in La Crosse, John Paul II named Burke as archbishop in 2004 of the Archdiocese of St. Louis.
 The pope replaced Burke in La Crosse with Auxiliary Bishop Jerome Listecki of the Archdiocese of Chicago.
 At La Crosse, he initiated a $50 million fundraising campaign, a planning process to restructure ministry and parishes in the diocese.

 In 2009, after three years, Pope Benedict XVI named Listecki as archbishop of Milwaukee.

 Auxiliary Bishop William P. Callahan of Milwaukee, was named bishop of La Crosse by Benedict XVI in 2010.
-In August 2020, before the 2020 US presidential election, Reverend James Altman, pastor of St. James the Less Parish in La Crosse, stated in a YouTube video that “You cannot be Catholic and be a Democrat”, due to the party's support of legal access to abortion.
+In August 2020, before the 2020 US presidential election, James Altman, pastor of St. James the Less Parish in La Crosse, stated in a YouTube video that “You cannot be Catholic and be a Democrat”, due to the party's support of legal access to abortion.
 Altman encouraged Catholic Democrats to “repent of your support of that party and its platform or face the fires of hell.”
 In July 2021, Callahan removed Altman as pastor of St. James and banned him from public preaching.

 Pope Francis accepted Callahan's resignation from office on March 19, 2024, for health reasons.
 Francis that same day appointed Auxiliary Bishop Gerard W. Battersby of Detroit as the next bishop of La Crosse.